MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/configuring-network-for-addins.md

 ms.author: mikebc
 ---

-# Preparing your network for the Excel Add-In
+# Preparing Your Network for the Excel Add-In

 This article includes information that helps administrators configure advanced device and network settings for the [!INCLUDE[prodshort](../includes/prodshort.md)] Excel Add-In.